 - Private Therapy: Work individually with your own personal therapist to solve your problems

-- Group Therapy: Talk through issues with people in the same boat.
-E.g. Alcoholics Anonymous
+- Group Therapy: Talk through issues with people in the same situation.
+E.g., Alcoholics Anonymous

 - Online Therapy: Work through an online self-help plan to improve your state of mind

 - Home Therapy: There are self-help books, online services, and phone and email counselling